Jessica Tisch

-Jessica Sarah Tisch (born February 21, 1981) is an American public administrator serving as the 48th New York City Police Commissioner since November 2024.
+Jessica Sarah Tisch (/tɪʃ/ TISH; born 1981) is an American public administrator.
+Since November 2024, she has served as the 48th New York City police commissioner.
 Previously, she served as Commissioner of the New York City Department of Sanitation from 2022 to 2024, as Commissioner of the New York City Department of Information Technology and Telecommunications from 2019 to 2022, and as Deputy Commissioner for Information Technology at the New York City Police Department from 2014 to 2019.

 Early life and education

-Tisch was born to Ashkenazi Jewish parents Merryl Tisch and James Tisch, chief executive officer of Loews Corporation.
+Tisch was born to Merryl Tisch and James Tisch, chief executive officer of Loews Corporation.
 She received a Bachelor of Arts in 2003 from Harvard University.
-In 2008, she received a JD–MBA also from Harvard.
+In 2008, she also received joint Master of Business Administration and Juris Doctor degrees from Harvard.
 In 2008, Tisch began her career with the counterterrorism bureau at the New York City Police Department, facilitated by commissioner Raymond Kelly.
 She went on to hold several civilian positions within the agency.
 In February 2014, she was appointed Deputy Commissioner for Information Technology at the city police department.

 Career

 In November 2019, Tisch was appointed by mayor Bill de Blasio to serve as the Commissioner for New York City Department of Information Technology and Telecommunication.
-On April 18, 2022, Tisch was appointed by mayor Eric Adams as the Commissioner of the New York City Department of Sanitation.
+On April 18, 2022, Tisch was appointed by mayor Eric Adams Commissioner of the New York City Department of Sanitation.
 On November 20, 2024, she was named the Commissioner of the New York Police Department.
-Tisch was sworn in as NYPD Commissioner on Monday, November 25, 2024.
+Despite having never served as a police officer, Tisch was sworn in as NYPD Commissioner on Monday, November 25, 2024.

 Personal life

 In 2006, Tisch married Daniel Zachary Levine in a ceremony that was officiated by her maternal grandfather, Rabbi Philip Hiat, at Central Synagogue in Manhattan.
 They have two sons.
 She is a member of the prominent Tisch family, which owns roughly one-third of Loews Corporation, and is one of its heirs.
-Her relatives include Jonathan, Laurie, and Wilma Tisch.
+Her relatives include Jonathan, Laurie, Wilma and Steve Tisch.
 In 2024, Forbes estimated the family’s net worth at approximately US$10.1 billion.

+In January 2026, Tisch affixed a mezuzah to the entrance of her office at One Police Plaza and recited the accompanying blessing in the presence of Jewish members of the department.